+GUN SAFETY Action to provide governmental regulation of ownership and possession of firearms, and measures to limit their accessibility.
 DEATH PENALTY The LWVUS supports abolition of the death penalty.
 SENTENCING POLICY The LWVUS believes alternatives to imprisonment should be explored and utilized, taking into consideration the circumstances and nature of the crime.
 The LWVUS opposes mandatory minimum sentences for drug offenses.
 HUMAN TRAFFICKING Oppose all forms of domestic and international human trafficking of adults and children, including sex trafficking and labor trafficking.
+LOCAL NEWS AND DEMOCRACY The League of Women Voters of Washington believes it is the responsibility of government to provide support for conditions under which credible local journalism can survive and thrive.
+The League defines local news as accurate, in- depth coverage of government entities, including, but not limited to, city councils, county councils, county boards of commissioners, health departments, schools and school boards.

 INTERNATIONAL RELATIONS LWVWA LWVUS Promote peace in an interdependent world by working cooperatively with other nations and strengthening international organizations.
 UNITED NATIONS Support a strong, effective United Nations to promote international peace and security and to address the social, economic and humanitarian needs of all people.
 TRADE Support U.S. trade policies that reduce trade barriers, expand international trade and advance the achievement of humanitarian, environmental and social goals.
 U.S. RELATIONS WITH DEVELOPING COUNTRIES Promote U.S. policies that meet long-term social and economic needs of developing countries.
 ARMS CONTROL Reduce the risk of war through support of arms control measures.
 MILITARY POLICY AND DEFENSE SPENDING Work to limit reliance on military force.
 Examine defense spending in the context of total national needs.
-For complete LWVUS position statements see http://lwv.org/content/impact-issues